Digital Badge in the Responsible Conduct of Research

 The UCC digital badge in the Responsible Conduct of Research is delivered by members of staff drawn from UCC Library, the Research Support Service and the Clinical Research Facility - Cork.

-The badge is ideally suited to research groups or research units, with shared data structures and working practices and is designed to encourage wider adoption and uptake of these principles collectively within whole research teams.
+The badge is ideally suited to researchers from similar disciplines, research groups or research units, with shared data structures and working practices and is designed to encourage wider adoption and uptake of these principles collectively within whole research teams.
 The live session at the end of the course is tailored to the specific needs the group.
-All members of a research team can participate but it is essential for the Lead researcher/PI to be present and actively engaged.
+All members of a research team/groups including research postgraduates, research assistants, technical staff, postdoctoral researchers, PIs/supervisors, research managers and officers, can participate and it is also highly recommended for the Lead researcher/PI/supervisor to be present and actively engaged.

 - Self-directed learning through Canvas